IMAP-Science-Operations-Center/imap_L3_processing/README.md

 ## Uploading an L2 cdf file to trigger the L3 pipeline:
 There is a program named `imap-data-access` which is used to upload and download cdf files from the SDC.
+Start by running the following commands in a terminal to create a virtual environment.
+The terminal should be opened from the imap_l3_processing folder.
+ - `python -m venv venv`
+ - `source venv/Scripts/activate`

+Continue following the installation instructions from the IMAP Science Operations Center.
 Installation instructions are found at: https://github.com/IMAP-Science-Operations-Center/imap-data-access

 The SDC expects cdf files to follow a specific naming convention: `imap_swapi_{data_level}_{descriptor}_{start_date}_{version}.cdf`
 An example file would be called: `imap_swapi_l2_sci_20111231_v001.cdf`